ElenaCKay/docker/kubernetes.md

 #### YAML script for node app

 A blocker I had with this was the version.
 Its must be the same version that I run.
+Filename: app-deploy.yml

 ```
 apiVersion: apps/v1